Side Banner

 Nithya Menen and Ravi Mohan headline ‘Kadhalikka Neramillai’, a breezy feel-good romance that leaves you wishing that it had more to offer

 ‘God works in mysterious ways’ they say, and in a way, love does too.
 While the romance genre itself is done to death in all art forms, very few Tamil films have captured the intricacies of contemporary relationships and the multiple factors that might have to fall into place for them to work.
 The latest to join the elusive list is director Kiruthiga Udhayanidhi’s Kadhalikka Neramillai starring the fantastic duo, Nithya Menen and Ravi Mohan.
+In Kadhalikka Neramillai, Shreya (Nithya) and Sidharth (Ravi Mohan) are two oddballs with diametrically opposite belief systems, only their recent heartbreaks and profession being the common factor between them.
+While fate brings them together, the meet-cute leads to a dead end.
+When their paths cross years later, one is now a single parent while the other gets an unwelcome visitor from their past.
+Whether they put aside their differences and come together forms the rest of Kadhalikka Neramillai.

 Continue reading …